Soyle-Productions/soyle-stories-user-manual/how do I.../rename/a location.md

 ## To rename a location in your project, assuming you've created a location:

-1. Open the Locations List Tool
+1. Assuming you have the Locations List Tool open
 2. Right-click the location in the list
 3. Select "Rename" in the dropdown menu
 4. Type in the new name of your location